CHAPTER 4

 Lydia's apprehension tightens, as she constructs one worst-case scenario after another.
 She had made her plans to attend knowing that Robbins was not in the list of delegates.
 She wonders if he is planning to gatecrash the meeting?
 But he doesn’t need to.
 He could still accost her in public areas of the hotel.
 Or maybe a direct confrontation isn’t his motive?
 Perhaps Robbins has brought his lab's GigaGlasses with him?
 He could photograph her from a discreet distance.
 Maybe that’s the idea?
 Is her carefully-crafted anonymity endangered?
 She fears the secrets that could be uncovered by using the internet's facial recognition to probe her previous life.
 Her hands suddenly feel cold.

-“I just thought you might appreciate the heads-up,” Susan is saying.
+“I just thought you might appreciate the heads-up,” Susan says.
 “But now I have to go.
 I’m running late for my son’s toddler-tumbling class.
 I just pulled into their carpark.”
 And then she is gone.

 Lydia remains seated for a couple of minutes to assess her situation.
-She refuses to run from Robbins.
+She decides she will not run from Robbins.
 She just needs a little help from Agarwal.
 He is the one who told Robbins she would be here.
 Maybe she can guilt him into fixing this problem?
 Perhaps she can persuade him to intercept Robbins before he sees her?
 To at least make sure Robbins cannot get into the conference.

-She takes precautionary looks up and down the corridor, before hurrying towards the exit into an annex with elevators and a wide stairway to the second floor.
-Now she slows her pace, climbing the steps cautiously as the floor above comes into view.
-Straight ahead, at the top of the stairs, she sees the restroom entrance.
+She slows her pace, climbing the steps cautiously as the floor above comes into view.
+Straight ahead, at the top of the stairs, she sees a restroom entrance.
 To her right, there is a staging area, with a trestle table.
 Two middle-aged women, seated on the far side, are talking to a young man in a suit.
 She recognizes the man as a hotel employee.
 The two women are Academy office staff.
 She had spoken to them the previous evening.
 This registration desk had been in the hotel lobby, and like most of the other delegates, that was when she had picked up a conference booklet and her lanyard.
 The name tag states: Lydia Goode, Journalist.

 Lydia walks towards large double doors through which chattering escapes from the ballroom.
 She is displeased with the apparent lack of security; no-one is validating entry.
 She cautiously steps inside, and recognizes Agarwal from the photograph his university has posted on-line.
 He is making an announcement from the front stage.
 Shit!
 I've lost my chance to talk to him before the the conference begins.